 1 – Move the Rods

-Very few captains or mates are going to be upset by the fact you moved a rod from the fighting chair or rocket launcher to a rod holder on the tower or opposite gunnel so that you could take a better picture with your fish.
+Very few captains or mates are going to be upset by you moving a rod from the fighting chair or rocket launcher to a rod holder on the tower or opposite gunnel so that you could take a better picture with your fish.
 They know that is what you paid for, it’s what they were working for all day, and in the end a happier client probably means a bigger tip for them.
 Moving the rods out of the way is one of those things that you don’t think is a big deal when you’re in the moment, but as soon as you are on the plane flying home and look at your pictures you’ll instantly regret you didn’t take a few seconds and move them before taking a picture.
 You wouldn’t take a picture standing behind a tree branch or fence, so do yourself a favor and make sure all the rods are out of the way before you pose with your fish.

 2 – Beware of Shadows